Setting limits with your strong-willed child can be a challenge. But with these simple techniques, you can turn difficult situations around!

 “She is just so stubborn, and… strong-willed,” a friend said.
 She was talking about her child who was challenging her in ways she wasn’t used to.
-And she was frustrated—not used to the defiance and gumption in a strong willed child.

 What are some of the positive aspects of strong-willed children?
+They:

-- They’re leaders.
+- are leaders.

-- They tend not to succumb to peer pressure.
+- don’t succumb to peer pressure.

-Setting limits with your strong willed child
+Setting limits with your strong-willed child

-1. Check your response—are you strong willed too?
+1. Check your response—are you strong-willed too?

 2. Let routines do the job for you